yash251/substreams/docs/new/tutorials/solana.md

     - **sol-transactions**: Creates a Substreams that filters Solana transactions based on one or more Program IDs and/or Account IDs, using the cached [Solana Foundational Module](https://substreams.dev/streamingfast/solana-common/v0.3.0).
     - **sol-anchor-beta**: Given an Anchor IDL, create a Substreams that decodes instructions and events.
 If an IDL isn’t available using the `idl` subcommand within the [Anchor CLI](https://www.anchor-lang.com/docs/cli), you’ll need to provide it yourself.

 The modules within Solana Common exclude voting transactions, to benefit from a 75% reduction in data processing size and costs, delay your stream by over 1000 blocks from head.
-This can be done using the [`sleep`](https://doc.rust-lang.org/std/thread/fn.sleep.html) function in rust.
+This can be done using the [`sleep`](https://doc.rust-lang.org/std/thread/fn.sleep.html) function in Rust.

 {% hint style="info" %}
  To access voting transactions, use the full Solana block, `sf.solana.type.v1.Block`, as input.